Talking Points: Yinka Shonibare

 Questions to Ask Children

-How does this animation make you feel?
+How does Frank Bowling’s work make you feel?

 This Talking Points Is Used In…